 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
+First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 7,201 Total first-time, first-year (freshman) women who applied 8,543 Total first-time, first-year (freshman) men who were admitted 5,241 Total first-time, first-year (freshman) women who were admitted 6,311 Total full-time, first-time, first-year (freshman) men enrolled 1,904 Total part-time, first-time, first-year (freshman) men enrolled 230 Total full-time, first-time, first-year (freshman) women enrolled 2,081 Total part-time, first-time, first-year (freshman) women enrolled 258 C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes: ✓ No: ☐ If yes, please answer the questions below for Fall 2017 admissions: Number of qualified applicants offered a place on a waiting list 1,929 Number accepting a place on the waiting list 1,929 Number of wait-listed students admitted 163 Is your waiting list ranked?
-Yes: ☐ No: ✓ If yes, do you release that information to students?
-Yes: ☐ No: ☐ Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ✓ High school diploma is required and GED is accepted - (at the discretion of the admissions committee) ✓ High school diploma is required and GED is not accepted ✓ High school diploma or equivalent is not required C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students? ☑ Require □ Recommend □ Neither require nor recommend
+Total first-time, first-year (freshman) men who applied 7,065 Total first-time, first-year (freshman) women who applied 8,746 i Total first-time, first-year (freshman) men who were admitted 5,499 Total first-time, first-year (freshman) women who were admitted 6,784 707 Total part-time, first-time, first-year (freshman) men enrolled 275 Total full-time, first-time, first-year (freshman) women enrolled Total part-time, first-time, first-year (freshman) women enrolled 2,094 309 Total part-time, first-time, first-year (freshman) women enrolled 307 C2.
+Freshman wait-listed students (students who met admission contingent on space availability) requirements but whose final admission was contingent on space availability) requirements but whose final admission was contingent on space availability) - √ No: □ contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes: ✓ No: □ issions: contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes: ✓ If yes, please answer the questions below for Fall 2018 adm No: □ issions: Contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes: If yes, please answer the questions below for Fall 2018 adm Number of qualified applicants offered a place on a waiting No: □ issions: contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes: ✓ If yes, please answer the questions below for Fall 2018 adm Number of qualified applicants offered a place on a waiting Number accepting a place on the waiting list: No: □ issions: list: Contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes: ✓ If yes, please answer the questions below for Fall 2018 adm Number of qualified applicants offered a place on a waiting Number accepting a place on the waiting list: 1,983 Number of wait-listed students admitted: 234 Is your waiting list ranked?
+No: □ issions: list: